xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ), document.getElementById('app'));
 ```

-Now, if we pass a function we call it.
+Now, if we pass a function, we call it.
 If we pass a store, we "emit" the event.

 ## Integration version 06 - Store of Stores

 This is a polemic one.
-It is not hard to find guides saying never use multiple stores.
-It is even easier to find guides saying never touch the "window".
+It is not hard to find guides saying never to use multiple stores.
+It is even easier to find guides saying never to touch the "window".

 Here we are going to break both rules.
-This will allow a easier convention that will make the code easier.
+This will allow an easier convention that will make the code easier.
 Use it judiciously.

 We have "store={store}" in a lot of places.
 And the vast majority of applications only have one store.
 So why not use the good-or-bad singleton pattern here.
-In my experience singletons tend to cause less problems in single-user applications.
+In my experience, singletons tend to cause fewer problems in single-user applications.

-We will store out store inside "window.stores".
+We will store our store inside "window.stores".

 ```js
 window.stores = {